emberjs/rfcs/text/0000-decorator-support.md

 application updates, it could break their decorators.
 If no version is specified, the transform will default to the latest version supported by Ember at that time.
 In many cases the only decorators in use will be Ember's, so this allows the ecosystem to upgrade without additional maintenance costs.
+The exact method for specifying the version will be determined during implementation, but will likely be a configuration option or addon.

 When new transforms are released, Ember will continue to support older versions of the transforms alongside the new ones until _at least_ the next LTS release,